spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-prices-dynamic-store-feature.md

 {% info_block warningBox "Verification" %}

 Steps:
-- Make sure that you get an error message if you try to create a store with a default currency that is not assigned to the default store.
+- Make sure that you get an error message if you try to create a store with a default currency that is not assigned to the store.
-- Make sure that you get an error message if you try to update a store with a default currency that is not assigned to the default store.
+- Make sure that you get an error message if you try to update a store with a default currency that is not assigned to the store.
-- Make sure that `spy_currency_store` table has been updated with the default currency of the default store for created store or updated store.
+- Make sure that `spy_currency_store` table has been updated with the default currency for the created store or updated store.
 - Make sure expanded store transfers have currency codes.

 {% endinfo_block %}